 The main difference between them is that the patches of the parti Poodle can occur as a random pattern on the dog’s coat.

 The phantom Poodle, on the other hand, gets patches specifically on the muzzle, the chin, the eyebrows, the paws, and the butt.
 The pattern is similar to what you find on Dobermans, Dachshunds, Yorkies, and Terriers.

 Parti Poodle Genetics: How Do You Get a Parti Poodle?

-The markings of the parti Poodle are caused by a gene called MITF (microphthalmia-associated transcription factor), which also influences other factors such as eye color and skin color.
+The markings of the parti Poodle are caused by a gene called the microphthalmia-associated transcription factor (MITF), which also influences other factors such as eye color and skin color.

 The MITF gene is recessive, so a parti Poodle mating with a solid-colored Poodle will almost always produce a solid-colored Poodle.
 To get a parti Poodle, you need to breed two parti Poodles.

 While this guarantees a parti Poodle, it’s still hard to predict exactly how parti Poodle puppies will look like.

 Do Parti Poodles Fade as They Grow?